-Commands · Cloudflare Workers docs
+Commands

 init

-Creates a skeleton
+Create a skeleton

 wrangler.toml in an existing directory.
-This can be used as an alternative to
+This command can be used as an alternative to

-generate if you prefer to clone a template repository yourself, or you already have a JavaScript project and you’d like to use Wrangler.
+generate if you prefer to clone a template repository yourself or you already have a JavaScript project and would like to use Wrangler.

 $ wrangler init [$NAME] [--type=$TYPE] [--site]